Subject: Mathematics

 Careers and Progression

 Upon leaving Archbishop Temple, a good mathematics qualification can open up so many career opportunities.
-It’s not surprising that mathematics was the most popular A-level choice in 2019 of those pupils leaving Archbishop.
+It’s not surprising that mathematics was one of the most popular A-level choices for our pupils leaving this summer.

 Mathematics is one of the best subjects to develop your analytical, research and problem-solving skills.
 Not only will studying mathematics help give you the knowledge to tackle scientific, mechanical, coding and abstract problems, it will also help you develop logic to tackle everyday issues like planning projects, managing budgets and even debating effectively.